Get insider tips on the best places to visit and ‘must do' activities from park ranger John Gitsham.

 Storm Boy Connection

 Coorong National Park is the spiritual home of Storm Boy, Mr Percival and Fingerbone Bill – characters made famous by the 1964 Colin Thiele novel, ‘Storm Boy’.
 This classic Australian tale tells the story of a young boy living in the wilderness of the Coorong who raises three orphaned pelicans.
-The novel has since been turned into two movies (1976 and 2019) by the same name.
+The novel has since been turned into 2 movies (1976 and 2019) by the same name.

 The Storm Boy movies were filmed in numerous places throughout Coorong National Park.
 If you want to walk in the footsteps of Storm Boy, check out the Storm Boy inspired itinerary prepared by the South Australian Tourism Commission.